French officials furious at Economist "time-bomb" taunt

 "It is the Charlie Hebdo of the City," he said, referring to a French satirical weekly which drew criticism in September for publishing cartoons depicting a naked Prophet Mohammad.

-Aside from doubts over the scale of structural reforms, EU officials and many economists are skeptical Hollande can hit his goal of cutting the 2013 public deficit to 3 percent of output.
+Aside from doubts over the scale of structural reforms, EU officials and many economists are sceptical Hollande can hit his goal of cutting the 2013 public deficit to 3 percent of output.

 Failure to do so could prompt financial markets to demand higher yields for French bonds, which are currently around record lows of 2 percent on the perception that France is, along with Germany, a safe haven in the euro zone.